-Graduate school can be a great opportunity to move forward in your career and we are happy to help you through the whole process.
-Graduate school is a big commitment of both time and money, so you want to be sure it’s right for you before you begin.
+Graduate school can be an excellent opportunity to move forward in your career or continue your professional development, and we are happy to help you through the process.

-What to Consider when Choosing a Graduate School
+What to Look at When Choosing a Graduate School

 The following considerations can help you decide where to pursue your graduate degree.